kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 <a name="other-javscript"></a>
 ### The Rest Of The JavaScript
-RequireJS certainly doesn't interact with all the sites JavaScipt.
+RequireJS doesn't interact with *all* the site's JavaScipt.
 It ignores JS bought in by ads and Disqus but there are other things it ignores.

 Modernizr is one such thing.
 While your RequireJS file should be placed as to close to the bottom as possible, it's best practice to place Modernizr above the closing `<head>` tag.
 The Google Fonts load in using the JS-based [Google/Typekit Web Font Loader](https://github.com/typekit/webfontloader) and should be placed at the top of the page before Modernizr.